davidmintz/court-interpreters-office/docs/documentation/data-model.md

   ) ENGINE=InnoDB AUTO_INCREMENT=122912 DEFAULT CHARSET=utf8 COLLATE=utf8_unicode_ci
 ```

-An *event* has attributes that include: date, time, language, judge, docket number, location, and event-type.
+An *event* has attributes that include, among other things: date, time, language, judge, docket number, location, event-type,
+and the reason for a possible cancellation.

 The *date* and *time* columns refer to the date and time the event is scheduled to take place.
 They are stored in separate
 fields rather than a single timestamp for a reason:  sometimes users need to create a date with a null time because they know the date, but not the time at which the event will take place, so
 they need to create a placeholder event and add the time later.

 The point of the *language_id* column is self-evident.
-Note that on some rare occasions, an single court proceeding requires interpreters of more than one language.
+Note that on some rare occasions, a single court proceeding requires interpreters of more than one language.
 In such cases a separate event is created for each language.

 The *judge_id* field is set to a non-null value when the identity of the judge is significant, which normally means it's
 a District Court Judge as opposed to Magistrate.
-Many proceedings take place before the on-duty Magistrate and
+Many proceedings take place before the on-duty Magistrate, and
 <span class="text-monospace">InterpretersOffice</span> does not bother to record the Magistrate's identity because it is
 basically random and does not help to identify the case in a longitudinal sense.
 In case of a generic or anonymous judge,
 the *anonymous_judge_id* field is populated instead.
+It's worth noting that one and only one of either the
+*judge_id* or the *anonymous_judge_id* must be null.

 The *docket* column contains a docket number (string) in a consistent format that is enforced by the application.